Keyboard shortcuts

 Description

-Constructor names of sum types are identifiers prefixed with #, with no space afterwards.
-Record fields are named with fieldid - note that a fieldid can be a decimal number.
+Constructor names of sum types are identifiers prefixed with #, with no whitespace between the # and the name.
+Record fields use fieldid, which is either a name or a decimal.

 Wyn has three distinct namespaces:

-Modules (including parametric modules) and values both share the term namespace.
+Modules (including parameterized modules) and values share the term namespace.

 Reserved Names